yiqing18/GLoCNet/README.md

 # GLoCNet
 This is the PyTorch implementation of our paper "GLoCNet:Robust Feature Matching with Global-local Consistency Network for Remote Sensing Image Registration".

-A feature matching example of remote sensing images:
+The feature matching example of remote sensing images:

 ![](https://github.com/yiqing18/GLoCNet/blob/main/image.png)